MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-spatial-mapping.md

 Spatial mapping lets you place objects on physical surfaces in the real-world.
 When the world around the HoloLens is mapped, holograms seem more real to the user.
 Spatial mapping also anchors objects in the user's world by taking advantage of depth cues, helping convince them that these holograms are actually in their space.
 Holograms floating in space or moving with the user won't feel as real, so you always want to place items for comfort whenever possible.

 You can find more information on spatial mapping quality, placement, occlusion, rendering, and more, in the [Spatial mapping](../../design/spatial-mapping.md) document.

+The Microsoft OpenXR plugin should be downloaded to use spatial mapping, available on [Unreal Marketplace](https://www.unrealengine.com/marketplace/en-US/product/ef8930ca860148c498b46887da196239) or [GitHub](https://github.com/microsoft/Microsoft-OpenXR-Unreal).

 ## Enabling Spatial Mapping